 Subject to continuing satisfactory performance and six months employment in the grade, incremental salary increases are paid on 1st April every year for most groups of staff, until the maximum of the salary scale is reached.
 In exceptional circumstances, individuals can be awarded accelerated increments to recognise special merit or ability.
 Additionally, there is a nationally negotiated pay award, payable from the 1st April each year.
 For most posts, salaries are paid into your bank or building society on the 28th day of each month.

-Annual Leave for Youth and Community Workers is 30 days, in addition to statutory and general national holidays; workers who immediately prior to the commencement of the leave year have not less than five years’ continuous local authority and/or youth and community work service are entitled to 35 days annual leave.
+* Annual Leave for Youth and Community Workers is 30 days, in addition to statutory and general public holidays; workers who immediately prior to the commencement of the leave year have five or more years’ continuous local authority and/or youth and community work service are entitled to 35 days annual leave.

 Special leave is available to provide you with time off in the event of serious family illness, bereavement, or family or domestic crises.
-Unpaid parental leave is available to allow you to spend more time with your children while they are young and to relieve some of the stresses of working and caring.
-Paternity or maternity support leave can be taken to support the mother of a newborn baby, look after the baby or support a partner who is adopting a child.
+Unpaid Parental leave is available to allow you to spend more time with your children while they are young and to relieve some of the stresses of working and caring.
 Maternity leave or adoption leave provide up to 52 weeks leave.
+Paternity leave (ordinary and additional) can be taken to support the mother of a newborn baby, look after the baby or support a partner who is adopting a child.
+Employees who do not qualify for paternity leave may instead be eligible for maternity support leave.
 Members of the Reserved Forces and the Territorial Army are granted two weeks’ additional paid leave for attendance at summer camp.
 Retained Fire-fighters are granted paid leave to undertake their duties, subject to prior approval.

 A scheme of allowances is available to provide financial assistance to an eligible employee, following approval by the Head of Service/Director, who needs to move home as a result of accepting an appointment.
 The scheme provides help towards removal expenses, legal fees, estate agents’ fees, disturbance expenses and additional accommodation costs.
 Please ask for further details.

 At County Hall Campus (including Wildwood and Countryside Centre), there are parking restrictions in terms of the number of spaces available to staff.
 However, there are designated parking spaces for car sharers, a short-stay area for staff only attending meetings and a visitors’ car park.
-Based on the parking restrictions and to support the Staff Travel Plan, all staff are encouraged to not bring their car to work one day out of four over Monday to Thursday (Friday is unaffected).
-On this day, staff can consider either changing their travel choice (as described above) or alternative working arrangements such as home-working or compressed working hours.
+Based on the parking restrictions and to support the Staff Travel Plan, all staff are encouraged to drive to work in a car on their own for no more than three days a week and consider either changing their travel choice (as described as above) or alternative working arrangements such as home-working, managing their diary to work at other locations or compressed working hours for the other days.